 Interest-only is by far the most popular buy to let mortgage type.
 That being said, whether you choose to have a repayment or interest-only mortgage depends on your investment goals.

-An interest-only mortgage will perhaps allow you a better cash flow each month, especially towards the start of your mortgage.
-On the other hand, repayment mortgages often leave little cash flow each month.
+An interest-only mortgage can allow you a better cash flow each month, especially towards the start of your mortgage.
+This is because repayment mortgages often leave little cash flow each month.

 An interest-only mortgage will also require you to have a repayment vehicle or an exit strategy.
 This is because you’ll still owe your lender the entire capital balance at the end of your mortgage term.
-This is perhaps one of the biggest drawbacks for interest-only mortgages.
+This is perhaps one of the biggest drawbacks of interest-only mortgages.

 Learn more: What is an interest-only buy to let mortgage?